-Infant and Early Childhood Mental Health Consultant Training (IECMHC)
+Infant and Early Childhood Mental Health Consultant Training

-The 猎奇重口 partners with Mountain Pacific and the 猎奇重口 Early Childhood and Family Support Division to offer a comprehensive eLearning training program, designed to equip master's-level licensed mental health professionals with the knowledge and skills needed to embark on a career as Infant and Early Childhood Mental Health Consultants (IECMHC).
+The 猎奇重口 partners with Mountain Pacific and the 猎奇重口 Early Childhood and Family Support Division to offer a comprehensive e-learning training program, designed to equip master's-level licensed mental health professionals with the knowledge and skills needed to embark on a career as infant and early childhood mental health consultants.

-What is an IECMHC?
+What Is IECMHC?

-About the training
+About the Training

 This training includes five modules, consisting of a total of 15 lessons.
 Each lesson takes about an hour to complete, though the time may vary depending on your pace and experience.
-Alongside the online content, you'll also participate in six live, one-hour tele-coaching sessions.
+Alongside the e-learning content, you'll also participate in six live, one-hour tele-coaching sessions.
 These interactive sessions are an opportunity to connect with your cohort and explore the material more deeply together.

 Learning Outcomes